runvnc/mrsdk/README.md

 `task_result` command enabled from the `chat` plugin section under Available Commands (`/admin` | Agents | select agent from drop down).**

+## API Key Generation

+Go to `/admin` | MindRoot API Keys in your MindRoot installation.

 ## Installation

 You can install the package from PyPI: